thundernixon/not_my_president/README.md

 Carry an American flag _and_ an American sentiment, in one convenient package!

 Just download the zip, then choose what color works best for your needs over the weekend / next four years.

+## License

+MIT License, so you can freely change, modify, or even make something out of it an sell it.
+The files are left intentionally as vectors, in case you want to do any of that.
+Enjoy!